Christelle-Couchoux/Piquante/ReadMe.md

 - Clone this repo.

 #### Back-end
-- To connect to the database as 'Admin' or 'Editor', copy the corresponding .env file (sent separately) in the backend folder.
+- To connect to the database as 'Admin' or 'Editor', copy the corresponding .env file (sent separately) into the backend folder.
-- Install Nodemon
+- Install Nodemon.
 - Run 'nodemon server'.
 The server should run on localhost:3000.

 #### Front-end
-- Install Node.js version 14.0
+- Install Node.js version 14.0.
-- Install Angular CLI version 7.0.2
+- Install Angular CLI version 7.0.2.
-- Install node-sass version 4.14
+- Install node-sass version 4.14.
-- Run 'ng serve'
+- Run 'ng serve'.
 - Go to http://localhost:4200/